Scu-sen/HiCervix/README.md

 ## License

-RetCCL is released under the GPLv3 License and is available for non-commercial academic purposes.
+HiCervix and HierSwin are released under the GPLv3 License and is available for non-commercial academic purposes.

 ### Citation
 Please use below to cite this paper if you find our work useful in your research.